docs4class/2022-bookdown/03-syllabus.Rmd

 At the end of this course students should be able to:

-- Demonstrate mastery of the statistical software in the R and Rstudio IDE.
+- Demonstrate mastery of the statistical software in R and the Rstudio IDE.
 - Data wrangle (the process of cleaning and unifying messy and complex data sets for easy access and analysis)
 - Demonstrate mastery of single and multiple regression.
-- Demonstrate mastery of predicting and forecasting events.
+- Demonstrate mastery of these dplyr functions: filter, select, mutate, group_by, summaize, and tally.
 - Demonstrate mastery of how business analytics is related to other business functions and is important to the success of the business entity.

 This course will be focused on both understanding and applying key business analytical concepts.
 Although the text serves as a useful foundation for the concepts covered in the class, simple memorization of the material in the text will not be sufficient.
 Class participation, discussion, and application are critical.

 ## Text and Resources

-- Course website (primary)
+- The course website (primary reource)
 - An Introduction to Statistical Learning with Applications in R; by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani
 - R: A self-learn tutorial.
 - Other free, publicly available datasets and publications.